Location: Caqalai Island, Fiji

 - The project runs Monday to Friday and days are busy with presentations, dive training, point out snorkels and dives, and data collection snorkels and dives, running alongside the daily chores required to keep the base operational.
 Once volunteers have completed their training in their allocated area, they are welcome to become survey ready in another – should time allow.

-Accommodation on base is in shared (mixed sex) facilities with shared bathroom facilities.
-Flush toilet facilities are available, and participants share base duties, including cleaning and other chores.
+Dorm style rooms with shared bathroom facilities and communal relaxation and social areas.
+Basic flush toilets and cold-water showers are available.
+Participants share base duties, including cleaning and other chores.
 There is rain water available for cooking, drinking, and washing.
-Ground water is pumped for other ablutions.
+Groundwater is pumped for other ablutions.
 Careful water conservation is necessary, and water may be rationed during droughts.
-Basic flush toilet facilities and cold-water showers are available.

 - Minimum age 18